-It's easy to keep things cheap on a trip to Oxford, says Daisy Cropper.
-In fact, you'll be hard-pushed to take in all the museums, galleries, parks, walks, buildings, history and more
+It's easy to keep things cheap on a trip to Oxford.
+In fact, you'll be hard-pushed to take in all the museums, galleries, parks, walks, buildings, history, and more.

 If your feet are still up for tramping the city's streets track down these favourite galleries, all for free!
 Modern Art Oxford (Pembroke Street) has no permanent exhibits but an ever-changing range of collections from local and international artists alike.
 Most exhibitions run for 30 days – check out what's coming up here.
 Chill out in the gallery's cafe and don't miss the regular workshops talks and screenings.
 Stop by Arts at the Old Fire Station for cool, contemporary shows.
 Here you'll find a gallery, quirky shop and cafe in one – be warned, you'll want to stay a while.
 The North Wall Arts Centre, slightly out of town on South Parade, also hosts a good mix of sculptures, paintings and prints.